whimc/Path-Generator/README.md

 Create a copy of `config-sample.json` and rename it to `config.json`.
 Fill in each field with the proper information.

+If you are using downloads of our worlds, the only part of the `worlds` section you have to modify is the `coreprotect_id` field.

 #### World Attributes

 | Key | Required | Type | Default | Description |